. 1. Discovery

 Video, audio, hadrons, byrons, old celebrities and new slang –

-a faster metabolism makes for a bitter meme.
+you know, a fast metabolism does make for a weaker meme.

-What we’d give to get inside you, content creators
+But what we’d still give to get inside you,

-ripping at each other’s pie and mash aprons
+to rip at one another’s pie and mash aprons

 Someday, you’ll make a fine onboarding experience,

 so let us lift you from the river,

 release that catfish-puckered jaw from its endless dinner,